inab/dataportal/README.md

 2) Download and install [NodeJs] (http://nodejs.org/)

-(If you have installed NodeJs by hand, remember to add the "bin" subdirectory to the PATH environment variable)
+(If you have installed NodeJs by hand, remember to add its `bin` subdirectory to the `PATH` environment variable)

 3) Download and install [Grunt] (http://gruntjs.com/), using next: